Home » PLANET FITNESS: THE GOOD, THE BAD AND WTF

 by Rocco Castellano

 When I decided to write this blog, it would be the ultimate “slam” article.
-I was going to rip Planet Fitness to shreds with funny anecdotes, stupid choices in marketing, and the infamous snack policy.
+I was going to rip Planet Fitness to shreds with funny anecdotes, foolish choices in marketing, and the infamous snack policy.
 All those things will be here, but it won’t be the franchise shredding I thought it would be.
 OK, maybe a little, because it’s too easy, but it will have good stuff too.
 Maybe.
 Let’s have some fun.

 Let’s begin by stating a few facts.
 OK, only one: I’m not too fond of Planet Fitness.
 I have had at least ten known worst gym experiences ever at Planet Fitness, and that was just in the first month.
 Then I quit.
 I hate being a quitter, but I hated Planet Fitness more.
 After owning my training studios for over 30 years, it seemed weird having to go into a gym.
 I was thinking about going to Gold’s Gym or working out in my garage, but I got the idea that joining Planet Fitness would be a good thing. $10 a month, and right down the street from my house, it would have nearly everything I needed to work out.
 Or so I thought.